sogko/arangojs-extended/README.md

     * Creates a document in a tracked collection.
     * If data has ```._key``` specified and it belongs to an an existing document in the collection, the document will then be replaced with the data and a new revision point will be created if data has changed.
 * get(id, opt, cb)
-    * Retrieves a document from a tracked collection (an aliast to db.document.get)
+    * Retrieves a document from a tracked collection (an alias to db.document.get)
 * exists(id, cb)
     * Checks if a document exists
 * put(id, data, opt, cb)